Here you find current News from the NUM division. For scientific highlights, please have a look here.

 PSI participates in ECNS in St Petersburg

 The European Conference on Neutron Scattering (ECNS) with its recent 2019 edition in St. Petersburg is a spree of lectures, poster sessions, and expert talks on the current trends and future possibilities in neutron science.
-PSI with its neutron source SINQ was represented by members of the two NUM laboratories LNS and LIN.
+PSI with its neutron source SINQ was represented by members of the three NUM laboratories LNS, LMX and LIN.
 In addition, PSI was silver sponsor of ECNS 2019 and is also a member of the LENS consortium (League of Advanced European Neutron Sources).

 New NUM Laboratory for Neutron and Muon Instrumentation (LIN)